-Studies of prenatal impacts can yield information on birthweight along with longer term consequences for health of offspring into adulthood.
-While the key male role ends at fertilization, damage to sperm in utero may have transgenerational effects on offspring.
-There is growing evidence that male-mediated factors relating both to preconception and fertilization, as well as prefertilization and perifertilization exposures also play roles in determining health outcomes of progeny.
-In addition, early-life RFR exposures have been demonstrated to cause a range of negative impacts on male and female reproductive health, including damage to the testicular proteome and low birthweight.
+Experimental studies form the foundation for evaluating pharmaceutical agents and other chemical and physical environmental exposures that can affect pediatric health.
+In vitro studies of well-established animal relating both to preconception and fertilization, as well as prefertilization and perifertilization exposures also play roles in determining health outcomes of progeny.
+In addition, early-life RFR exposures have been demonstrated to cause a range of negative impacts on male and female reproductive health, including damage to the testicular proteome 107 and low birthweight.
 After a month of 4 h daily controlled exposure to nonthermal levels of cell phone radiation, signaling proteins in the rat testes and sperm production were significantly altered, indicating impaired reproductive function and increased cancer risk.